saivan/svg.declarative.js/README.md

 A simple example is the damped spring, which simulates a bouncy spring:

     SVG.controllers.spring({
-        overshoot: 15,   // The percentage you want the object to shoot past the target before coming back
+        overShoot: 15,   // The percentage you want the object to shoot past the target before coming back
         settleTime: 500, // The number of miliseconds before the object should settle })